-Under the U.S. Department of Education's 2015 Every Student Succeeds Act (ESSA), the Oak Park Unified School District and OPHS are required by law to administer a series of achievement tests.
-Math and English Language Arts exams are administered in eleventh grade as part of the California Assessments of Student Progress and Performance (CAASPP) Also, California Science Tests (CAST) will administered to measure student achievement of the Next Generation Science Standards (NGSS).
-Student performance on these tests may be used as a prerequisite to determine placement in Adanced Placement or Honors courses.
+The Oak Park Unified School District and OPHS are required by law to administer several series of achievement tests as part of the state assessment and school accountability program.
+Math and Language Arts exams are also administered to eleventh graders as part of the California Assessments of Student Progress and Performance (CAASPP) to assess achievement of the State Standards in those curriculum areas.
+A California State Life Science exam is administered to tenth graders in their science class.